This delicious and brilliantly coloured pumpkin spice smoothie with cranberries is perfect as a Christmassy treat.

 I find you can use squash and pumpkin interchangeably.
 I prefer the flavour of butternut squash.
 Ed and I get through them faster, and crucially before they go off!

-If you are not used to green, or other veggie containing, smoothies this pumpkin spiced smoothie is a really good one to try.
+If you are not used to green, or other veggie containing, smoothies this pumpkin spiced smoothie with cranberries is a really good one to try.
 It could be the first step in establishing the habit of adding a portion of vegetables to your glass and eating vegetables for breakfast.
-Remember my mantra for a healthy diet – to concentrate on the good stuff – namely veggies – and the less good stuff will look after its self.
-The flavour is all about the spice, rather than the pumpkin which does not stand out, or seem strange at breakfast time.
-Of course it also provides a seasonal guilt free breakfast for Halloween or Thanksgiving – its not quite a matter of this will offset all the candy, but it goes some way!
+My mantra for a healthy diet is to concentrate on the good stuff – namely veggies – and the less good stuff will look after itself.
+The flavour is all about the spice, rather than the pumpkin which does not stand out, or seem strange at breakfast time, but its sweetness is necessary to offset the cranberries’ acidity.

 - ½ cup cranberries